US STOCKS-Wall St rallies, S&P 500 briefly hits record

 "The path of least resistance for markets is up, and so far it doesn't think the Ukraine issue is too big of a negative since no one really thinks that Putin will do anything too drastic," said Michael Matousek, head trader at U.S. Global Investors Inc in San Antonio.
 "Of course if things do heat up, it would really become a headwind for markets."

-On the downside, Nike Inc late Thursday said growing pressures from weak emerging market currencies would take a toll on profit.
+On the downside, Nike Inc late Thursday said growing pressures from weak emerging market currencies would take a toll on its profit.
 The athletic apparel maker, which gets about 30 percent of revenue from emerging markets, also said China sales would be unchanged or slightly down this quarter.
-Shares fell 3.3 percent to $76.63.
+Shares fell 3 percent to $76.82.

 Symantec Corp shares weighed on the Nasdaq, tumbling 13 percent to $18.16 a day after it fired Chief Executive Steve Bennett, the second time it has sacked its top executive in less than two years.